tsunami416604/azure-docs.hu-hu/articles/azure-monitor/platform/action-groups.md

 ---
-title: Műveleti csoportok létrehozása és kezelése a Azure Portal
+title: Create and manage action groups in the Azure portal
-description: Megtudhatja, hogyan hozhat létre és kezelhet műveleti csoportokat a Azure Portalban.
+description: Learn how to create and manage action groups in the Azure portal.
 author: dkamstra
 services: azure-monitor
 ms.service: azure-monitor